-- Place the ornament into the hole.
-You may need to cut this smaller or larger depending on the size of ornament you are able to find.
+- Place the bauble into the hole.
+You may need to cut this hole to size, depending on the size of your bauble.

-Paint the top portion of child’s hand red and their thumb to make Santa’s hat.
+- Paint the heel of the child’s hand, and their thumb, red to make Santa’s hat.
 Leave the middle of their palm empty.

 - Gently press the painty hand onto the brown or coloured card to make the print.
 You can out your hand on top of the fingers to keep them from wiggling.